 The X display forwarding must be activated and the X server running on client side

-In order to display graphical user interface GUI of various software tools, you need to enable the X display forwarding.
-On Linux and Mac, log in using the -X option tho ssh client:
+In order to display the GUI of various software tools, you need to enable the X display forwarding.
+On Linux and Mac, log in using the -X option in the SSH client:

 local $ ssh -X email@example.com

 PuTTY on Windows¶

 On Windows, use the PuTTY client to enable X11 forwarding.
 In PuTTY menu, go to Connection-SSH-X11, mark the Enable X11 forwarding checkbox before logging in.